Almond Castle, formerly known as Haining Castle, is a ruined 15th century tower to which additions were made in the 16th century.

 In 1715 James, the 4th Earl of Callendar and 5th Earl of Linlithgow, joined the Jacobite Rising with 300 of his retainers, and as a result the Livingston seats of Almond Castle and Callendar House were forfeited.

 The York Buildings Company bought Almond Castle and Callendar House from the Government in 1720.
-Although it is unclear what they did with the Almond Caste, it was apparently let to tenants until it was abandoned as a place of residence around 1750, and fell into ruin.
+Although it is unclear what they did with the castle it was apparently let to tenants until it was abandoned as a place of residence around 1750 and later fell into ruin.

 When the York Buildings Company went into liquidation in 1783, the now ruinous Almond Castle was sold to William Forbes, an Aberdeenshire copper merchant who also bought Callendar House.
 The Forbes family made Callendar House their home, and little seems to have been done with Almond Castle, which by 1790 was a substantial ruin.